 Language ultimately aims to convey meaning.
 Yet, the processing of meaning remains elusive and much less understood as compared to other aspects of language such as the processing of syntax, orthography, or phonology.
-I view language and meaning through the lens of psychology and neuroscience, implying a focus not on the linguistic concepts one can apply to language systems in general, but to the concepts and mechanisms relevant to language and meaning processing in the human neurocognitive system.
 The goal of my research is to elucidate the processing of meaning in language, relying on the following guiding principles: First, to understand human language comprehension, we need to take the evidence provided by neuroscientific data – such as event-related brain potentials (ERPs) providing direct online indicators of electrical brain activity during comprehension – seriously, even at the cost of trading longheld beliefs about how language comprehension should work in principle.
 Second, it is crucial to precisely understand what these brain signals mean in terms of underlying processes.
-A principled way to understand a process is to rebuild it and therefore an important complementary approach I use, besides empirical EEG experiments (Rabovsky et al., 2008, 2012a, 2012b, 2012c, in rev.), is the simulation of language-related brain signals with computationally explicit and theoretically precise implemented neural network models.
+A principled way to understand a process is to rebuild it and therefore an important complementary approach I use, besides empirical EEG experiments (Rabovsky et al., 2008, 2012a, 2012b, 2012c, 2019), is the simulation of language-related brain signals with computationally explicit and theoretically precise implemented neural network models.

 Rabovsky, M., Conrad, M., Álvarez, C.J., Paschke-Goldt, J., & Sommer, W. (2019).
 Attentional modulation of orthographic neighborhood effects during reading: Evidence from event-related brain potentials in a psychological refractory period paradigm.
 PLOS ONE, 14(1): e0199084. https://doi.org/10.1371/journal.pone.0199084